2022 United States House of Representatives elections in Pennsylvania: District 6

 The 6th district includes all of Chester County and the city of Reading in Berks County.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+5 and voted for Joe Biden by 15 points in 2020.
-Democrat Chrissy Houlahan, who has represented the district since 2019, was most recently re-elected in 2022 garnering 58.3% of the vote in the general election.
+It had a PVI of D+5, and voted for Joe Biden by 15 points in 2020.
+Democrat Chrissy Houlahan, who had represented the district since 2019, was most recently re-elected in 2022, garnering 58.3% of the vote in the general election.